kenahoo/RHadoop-Wiki/rhbase.md

 Please see the Apache docs (http://hbase.apache.org/book/thrift.html) for details on filterString syntax (be aware that as of this writing, there are some inaccuracies in this documentation).

 Hbase/Thrift is very unforgiving if you get the syntax or spelling wrong.
-An exception will be throw
+An exception will be thrown:

         rhbase<hbScannerOpenFilterEx>:: (TTransportException) No more data to read.

 This basically means that the socket connection to the Thrift server is dead.
-The only way to recover, is to reinitialize your connection
+The only way to recover is to reinitialize your connection:

         hb.init(serialize="raw")